Niagara River

-Power plants on the river include the Sir Adam Beck Hydroelectric Power Stations (built in 1922 and 1954) on the Canadian side, and the Robert Moses Niagara Power Plant (built in 1961) on the American side.
-Together, they generate 4.4 gigawatts of electricity.
-The International Control Works, built in 1954, regulates the river flow.
-Ships on the Great Lakes use the Welland Canal, part of the Saint Lawrence Seaway, on the Canadian side of the river, to bypass Niagara Falls.
+Power plants on the river include the Sir Adam Beck Hydroelectric Generating Stations (built in 1922 and 1954) on the Canadian side, and the Robert Moses Niagara Power Plant (built in 1961) on the American side, collectively generating 4.4 gigawatts of electricity.
+The International Control Dam, constructed in 1954, regulates river flow.
+Ships on the Great Lakes use the Welland Canal, part of the St. Lawrence Seaway, on the Canadian side of the river, to bypass Niagara Falls.

-The Niagara River also features two large islands and numerous smaller islands.
-Grand Island and Navy Island, the two largest islands, are on the American and Canadian sides of the river, respectively.
-Goat Island and the tiny Luna Island split Niagara Falls into its three sections, the Horseshoe Falls, Bridal Veil Falls, and American Falls.
-Unity Island lies further upstream, alongside the city of Buffalo.
+The Niagara River features two large islands and several smaller ones.
+Grand Island and Navy Island, the two largest, are on the American and Canadian sides, respectively.
+Goat Island and the small Luna Island divide Niagara Falls into three sections: Horseshoe Falls, Bridal Veil Falls, and American Falls.
+Unity Island lies further upstream, adjacent to the city of Buffalo.

-The Niagara River and its tributaries, Tonawanda Creek and the Welland River, formed part of the last section of the Erie Canal and Welland Canal.
-After leaving Lockport, New York, the Erie Canal proceeds southwest until it enters Tonawanda Creek.
-After entering the Niagara River, watercraft then proceed southward to the final lock, where a short section of the canal allows boats to avoid the turbulent shoal water at the river intake and enter Lake Erie.
-The Welland Canals used the Welland River as a connection to the Niagara River south of the falls, allowing water traffic to safely re-enter the Niagara River and proceed to Lake Erie.
+The Niagara River and its tributaries, Tonawanda Creek and the Welland River, formed part of the final section of the Erie Canal and Welland Canal.
+After leaving Lockport, the Erie Canal heads southwest into Tonawanda Creek.
+Upon entering the Niagara River, watercraft proceed south to the final lock, where a short canal section allows boats to bypass turbulent shoal water and enter Lake Erie.
+The Welland Canals used the Welland River to connect to the Niagara River south of the falls, enabling water traffic to safely re-enter the river and continue to Lake Erie.